vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     Notice that your local project "Contoso.AdtFunctions" is listed.

+1. Click **Local Project**, and then select the initialize function for Visual Studio use button.

 1. In the FUNCTIONS section, click **Deploy to Function App**.

     ![Visual Studio Code deploy to function app](media/LAB_AK_19-deploy-to-function-app.png)